Monuments of Memory

 Bio Irina Birger

+Irina Birger was born in Moscow and lived in Serbia as a teenager.
+She received a BFA from the Bezalel Academy of Fine Art and Design in Jerusalem and an MFA from the Sandberg Institute in Amsterdam where she is currently based.
 Growing up in the Soviet Union, Irina experienced the powerful mechanisms of propaganda that repressed independent thought and inquiry.
 Its methods were not just practical, but also extremely visual.
 Social Realist style and Stalinist Imperial architecture greatly influenced her artistic development.
 Their monumental arrangements inspire admiration, humility, and wonder, similar to the visual impact of the sacred formations.
 As a result, she is strongly interested in the visual strategies and formal principles of different religions and cults, and incorporates them in her work.
 Central symmetry, patterns, slogans, and monumental approach often appear in her work.

-Irina exhibited a.o. in Israel Museum (IL), Mediamatic (NL), W139 (NL), Apexart (US), the Israeli Centre for Digital Art (IL), Today Art Museum (CN), Redtory (CN), Drawing Center Diepenheim (NL), Nieuw Dakota (NL), Viborg Kunsthal (DK), AMNUA (CN), Q21 (AT), Kunsthal Kade (NL) and Museum Tot Zover (NL).
+Birger exhibited a.o. in Israel Museum (IL), Tel Aviv Museum (IL), Haifa Museum of Art (IL), Mediamatic (NL), W139 (NL), Apexart (US), the Israeli Centre for Digital Art (IL), Today Art Museum (CN), Redtory (CN), Preview Berlin Art Fair (DE), Blue Oyster Art Project Space (NZ), Drawing Center Diepenheim (NL), Stedelijk Museum Bureau Amsterdam (NL), Kabinet T (CZ), Nieuw Dakota (NL), Amsterdam Drawing (NL), Viborg Kunsthal (DK), AMNUA (CN), Q21 (AT), Het Hem (NL), Kunsthal Kade (NL) and Museum Tot Zover (NL).

 Bio Peter Vink

 Peter Vink (De Bilt, 1974) graduated from the Gerrit Rietveld Academy in 2001.
 Since then, he has made a name for himself as an artist specializing in (sometimes highly large-scale) light installations that always serve as an addition to—or a translation of—the specific site.
-His work is architectural, minimalist, and innovative, always reflecting the concept of locus genii, the 'spirit of a place.'
+His work is architectural, minimalist, and innovative, always reflecting the concept of locus genii, the spirit of a place.